Assisted Living Facilities

 - Not following admission and discharge procedures as laid forth by state regulations.

 Inadequate staff training and high staff turnover were associated with increased levels of abuse, neglect and negligence at assisted living facilities.
 The biggest problem it seems is that staffers don’t have adequate knowledge of residents and their individual needs.
+Our lawyers can help Fort Lauderdale residents hold a nursing home and its employees accountable when this happens.

 Residents who have dementia may be at higher risk because: